myffs/IMPASTA-UPDATE/README.md

 # compiling

-you can find that in `assets/impasta/data/compile_commands.txt`
+you can find that in [compile commands.txt](https://github.com/LilDrippyMyFnf/IMPASTA-UPDATE/blob/main/assets/impasta/data/compile_commands.txt)

 you basically just follow the steps and extinctions and stuff to run this mod